misken/obflowsim-mm/README.md

-# obflowsim - a research project
+# obflowsim-mm - a research project

-The obflowsim Python package is a discrete event simulation model built with [SimPy](https://simpy.readthedocs.io/en/latest/) of a very simple inpatient obstetrical patient flow network.
+The obflowsim-mm Python project is a discrete event simulation model built with [SimPy](https://simpy.readthedocs.io/en/latest/) of a very simple inpatient obstetrical patient flow network.
 In addition to the DES model there are modules for related simulation input and output data processing including fitting of metamodels.

 The
-obflowsim package was developed as part of a research project involving comparison of simulation metamodeling methods and the impact of feature engineering on metamodel accuracy and explainability.
+obflowsim-mm project was developed as part of a research project involving comparison of simulation metamodeling methods and the impact of feature engineering on metamodel accuracy and explainability.
 We are making this repository public so that anyone can reproduce our results and to provide full